Justineo/github-hovercard/README.md

 ## FAQ

+* Why and how should I bind my access token and which scopes should I allow?

+    GitHub limits unauthenticated API requests to 60 per hour but after binding your access token you will be able to enjoy the rate limit of **5,000** requests per hour.

+    **Triple click** on any hovercard and the access token form will pop out.

+    You should at lease add permission for `public_repo` to enable star/unstar, and `user:follow` to enable follow/unfollow.

 * How can I make the follow/unfollow button work?

     First you need to provide an access token with adequate scopes.

 * Why Chrome warns me the extension might read my browser history?